Pancetta Wrapped Pork Tenderloin

-This easy pork tenderloin recipe uses a combination of rosemary, garlic and pancetta for flavor.
+This easy pork tenderloin recipe uses a combination of rosemary, garlic and pancetta to infuse flavor into the meat.
 Grilling over indirect heat crisps the pancetta beautifully, while keeping the pork moist and tender.
-Delicious served with oven-roasted tomatoes and creamy cheesy polenta.
+Delicious served with oven-roasted tomatoes and creamy polenta.

 - 2-3 cloves garlic, finely chopped

 - 2 teaspoons finely chopped lemon zest

 - Salt and freshly ground pepper to taste

 - 2 pork tenderloins, about 1 lb each

 - 4 ounces thinly sliced pancetta or bacon

 - Combine the garlic, rosemary, lemon zest, salt, and pepper in a small bowl and rub this mixture into the pork loins.